gicraveiro/Dip-Asgmt-2-Filtering/README.md

 Folders and files:

-Code contains the Python code used for run.codes submission
+ex2main.py is the Python code used for run.codes submission

-Images contains images used in the demos
+Images contains the image files used in the demos

 Notebook with Demo is a notebook exemplifying functions developed and submitted